Our Class Saints

-Patron Saint: Ireland and Nigeria.
+The Patron Saint of Ireland and Nigeria.

 When Patrick was about sixteen, he was captured by pirates from his home in Roman Britain and taken as a slave to Ireland, where he looked after animals.
-He lived there for six years and during this time he learned the local language and became closer to God.
+He lived there for six years, and during this time, he learned the local language and became closer to God.

 St. Teresa of Calcutta